paritytech/cumulus/docs/overview.md

-# Cumulus overview
+# Cumulus Overview

 This document provides high-level documentation for Cumulus.

 ## Runtime

 Each Substrate blockchain provides a runtime.
 The runtime is the state transition function of the blockchain.
-Cumulus provides interfaces and extensions to convert a default Substrate runtime into a Parachain runtime.
-Polkadot expects that each runtime exposes an interface for validating a Parachain state transition and also provides interfaces to the Parachain to send and receive messages of other Parachains.
+Cumulus provides interfaces and extensions to convert a Substrate FRAME runtime into a Parachain runtime.
+Polkadot expects that each runtime exposes an interface for validating a Parachain's state transition and also provides interfaces for the Parachain to send and receive messages of other Parachains.

-To convert a Substrate runtime into a Parachain runtime, the following code needs to be added to a
+To convert a Substrate runtime into a Parachain runtime, the following code needs to be added to the
 runtime:
 ```rust
 cumulus_runtime::register_validate_block!(Block, Executive);